-- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Glen Iris Primary School they should start with the Principal, Assistant Principal or class teacher
+- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Glen Iris Primary School they should start with their teacher.